ASDWA’s purpose is to:

 OFFICERS

-President-Elect: Lori Mathieu, Connecticut Department of Health
+President-Elect: Amanda Ames, Louisiana Department of Health

 BOARD OF DIRECTORS

-Committees are essential to ASDWA’s operations.
+Committees are essential to ASDWA’s operations, representing the Association on an array of important state program concerns.
 The Association has two types of committees, standing and ad hoc.

-Committees are essential to ASDWA’s operations, representing the Association on an array of important state program concerns.
 The quality of ASDWA’s analyses, in reports to Executive Agencies and Congress, reflects the expertise and input of ASDWA members, generally, and ASDWA committee members.
 Committees are comprised primarily of state drinking water administrators and their staff, but may also include subject matter experts or representatives of other organizations with special interest and expertise in the committee area.

 ASDWA members and their staff are eligible to participate in committees and workgroups, and there is no limit on the number of people participating from one state.
 All committees have an ASDWA Board and staff liaison responsible for elevating critical issues or delivering work products to the Board of Directors and ensuring the Board’s priorities are represented in the Committee’s activities.